hazelcast/hazelcast-jet-reference-manual/docs/200_Getting_Started/_index.md

 In this section we'll get you started using Hazelcast Jet.
-First we'll show you how to set up a Java project with the proper dependencies.
-This will be followed by two tutorials through which you'll learn about Jet's distributed computation model, its Core API, and how to use it to create and execute batch and streaming computation jobs.
+First we'll show you how to set up a Java project with the proper dependencies and a quick Hello World example to verify your setup.
+This will be followed by two lessons on the fundamental concepts of Jet's computation model.
+You'll be briefly exposed to the Core API, which lets you manipulate the building blocks directly.
+Later on our focus will shift to the higher-level Pipeline API, which you'll typically use in your projects.

 ## Requirements